Juried Group Art Exhibition

 All artworks must have the name, date, title, and medium clearly printed on the back.

-Each artwork exhibited will be offered for sale.
+Each artwork exhibited can be offered for sale if the artist so wishes.

 Congregation Shir Libeynu will take a 20% commission from all work sold at the exhibition.

-Artists must pick up their work (or arrange to have their work picked up) on October 31 between 9:30 a.m. and 5:30 p.m, if later than that pick up will be from Queen Gallery, and there will be a storage charge of $10 per day.
+Artists must pick up their work (or arrange to have their work picked up) on Wednesday October 19 between 9:30 a.m. and 5:00 p.m from “The First Unitarian Congregation, 175 St. Clair Avenue West”, if later than that pick up will be from Queen Gallery, and there will be a storage charge of $10 per day.
 After 2 weeks the art becomes the property of Shir Libeynu.
 Please inform us if someone else is going to be picking up your work.

 The Artist hereby certifies that the object of art submitted to the gallery is his or her own creation.
 Should he or she be acting on behalf of a third party, he or she has the adequate authority to do so and possesses the unrestricted ownership of the artwork and hence, has the authority to lend or sell the submitted artwork.